 That’s good, but the three-step process below is even better:

 And you can accomplish this by using antiques in your business.

-Let’s say that you have narrowed the purchase of your business desk to either an antique or a regular desk.
+Let’s say you narrowed the purchase of your business desk to either an antique or regular desk.
 Each desk sells for $5,000.

 Which desk gives you the best possible business result?
 The antique.

 Is the difference worth thinking about?
 Yes, the difference is absolutely worth thinking about!

 Let’s say you buy the antique and Fred, your buddy, buys the new desk.
 You each use your desks for 10 years and then sell them.